fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ### Mutually Recursive Functions

-Those functions which call each other are indicated by both `rec` and `and` keywords:
+Pairs or groups of functions that call each other are indicated by both `rec` and `and` keywords:

 ```fsharp
 let rec even x =